ganesshkumar/obsidian-plugins-stats-ui/README.md

 [![MIT License](https://img.shields.io/github/license/ganesshkumar/obsidian-plugins-stats-ui)](LICENSE)

 ## Usage

 You can use [this tool](https://obsidian-plugin-stats.vercel.app/) to
+- see all the plugins that are available for the community.
+These are the ones that you can install and use in your Obsidian vaults.
-- see the plugins that has hit community plugin list (in the last 10 days).
+- see the plugins that have made it to the community plugin list (in the last 10 days).
+These are the new kids on the block that you might want to check out.
 - see the plugins for which a latest version has been released (in the last 10 days).
+These are the oldies but goodies that have been improved or fixed by their awesome developers.
 - see the top 25 most downloaded plugins of all time.
+These are the legends that have conquered the hearts and minds of Obsidian users.
 - see the tags that the developer has annotated the GitHub repository with.
+These are the keywords that describe what the plugin does or who it is for.
-  - see the plugins that being to a particular tag.
+  - see the plugins that belong to a particular tag.
+These are the ones that share a common theme or purpose with other plugins.
 - favorite a plugin and see it highlighted when a new version is available.
+This is how you show some love and support to your favorite plugins and never miss an update.

 ## Pages